Focus your search and become clear about your expectations

 Shared accommodation is also a very affordable means of housing and very popular in the Netherlands.
 Sharing a home with roommates means that you share common facilities such as the kitchen and bathroom with a few other people.
 Rent will vary according to size and location and will, in many cases, include the costs of utilities like gas, water and electricity (but you should ask to be sure).
 Rooms can be furnished or unfurnished.

 What to keep in mind when visiting potential future home properties

 - Be on time!
 It’s polite and the Dutch appreciate punctuality.

-- Have a look around the neighborhood.
+- Have a look around the neighbourhood.
 Is the property located near public transport, supermarkets, banks, restaurants etc.?

 - Take pictures.
 After you’ve seen 5 properties in one day, it will help remind you.

 - Ask questions.
 Who was the previous tenant and why did they leave?
 How long had they lived there?
-What are the neighbors like?
+What are the neighbours like?

 - Check any damages and be sure to ask when the landlord or agency expects to repair it.
 Do this in writing.

 - Test the faucets and toilet.
 Is the water pressure okay?
 Does the water heat up quickly?
 Does the toilet flush correctly?